ezanatta/arxiv_notify/README.md

 I only guarantee that it works for keywords with no spaces.
 Theoretically it should work for multiple words, like 'Globular cluster', but somehow it doesn't work sometimes.
 So in a case like this, for example, use "Globular" instead and it will work fine.

+TODO:

+- Make it run silently and update daily
+- Make it work with spaced keywords
+- Add multiple feeds